Space-Efficient and Noise-Robust Quantum Factoring: Introduction

 To explain why, we start by reminding the reader that a key step in Shor's algorithm is the computation of the map $\ket{x} \mapsto \ket{a^x \bmod{N}}$ in superposition, where $a$ is a fixed base.
 The fact that $a$ is fixed allows one to precompute its powers $a, a^2,\ldots,a^{2^j},\ldots$ classically.
-Once this is done, exponentiation in superposition can be done with space $O(n\log n)$ using fast multiplication~\cite{Harvey21} and {\em in-place} exponentiation by multiplying together the appropriate subset of the precomputed values.
+Once this is done, exponentiation in superposition can be done with space $O(n)$ using the multiplier by~\cite{kahanamokumeyer2024fast} and multiplying together the appropriate subset of the precomputed values.
 However, using this technique appears to prevent us from improving the size of the circuit beyond the $O(n^2)$ barrier essentially realized by Shor's algorithm; in the case of Regev's algorithm, we would have to precompute $a_i^{2^j} \bmod N$ for $\Theta(\sqrt{n})$ values of $i$ and $\Theta(\sqrt{n})$ values of $j$.
 This is hence $\Theta(\sqrt{n} \cdot \sqrt{n} \cdot n) = \Theta(n^2)$ bits of precomputed information; a quantum circuit using all of these values would hence be expected to require $\Omega(n^2)$ gates.

 Instead, if one tries to implement the map $\ket{x}\ket{a} \mapsto \ket{x}\ket{a^x \bmod{N}}$ via the classic square-and-multiply algorithm, one runs into the conundrum of implementing the squaring circuit modulo $N$, as observed by Eker{\aa} and Gidney~\cite{gidneycomment}.
 On the one hand, doing this reversibly and in-place seems as hard as factoring $N$.
 On the other hand, writing the squared result to a new register consumes extra space; indeed, this is the source of the $O(n^{3/2})$ space requirement for Regev's circuit \cite{Regev23}.
 This state of affairs raises a natural question: \begin{quote}